acidburn0zzz/nolith-release-tools/doc/security.md

 security releases need to be communicated about widely and loudly, using
 - Twitter: consider adopting guidelines from how frequently we tweet, and with what timing from the [guidelines on Twitter use for deployments](https://gitlab.com/gitlab-org/takeoff/blob/master/doc/announce-a-deployment.md#twitter)
-- Security Newsletter:  this is only sent out after the blog post is published,
-- and the marketing team needs to be involved to handle this piece.
+- Security Newsletter: this is only sent out after the blog post is published, and the marketing team needs to be involved in sending the newsletter.

 ### After the release